syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Auto-Hide-Window.md

 {% endtabs %}

-### Scroll autohidden tabs
+### Scroll auto hidden tabs

 When the AutoHidden Tabs overflow onto the side panel, ScrollButton is added to the side panel.
-In otherwords, scroll bar will be visible in AutoHide tab panel, only when child bounds exceeded to auto hide tab panel bounds.
-By using the scrollbar, we can select the tabs in autohide panel by navigating the scroll buttons.
+In other words, scroll bar will be visible in AutoHide tab panel, only when child bounds exceeded to auto hide tab panel bounds.
+By using the scrollbar, we can select the tabs in auto hide panel by navigating the scroll buttons.

 ![](AutoHidden-Window_images/AutoHidden-Window_img5.png)